Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Best for: markets, sandy beaches, coastal walks, balanced Riviera atmosphere

-👉Travel Tip: Juan-les-Pins station is closer to sandy beaches but farther from Antibes Old Town.
+👉Juan-les-Pins station is closer to sandy beaches but farther from Antibes Old Town.

-Antibes is one of the Riviera’s most appealing all-around stops.
-The Old Town is compact and walkable, the Marché Provençal anchors the historic center, and the Picasso Museum overlooks the sea from the old château walls.
+Antibes is one of the French Riviera’s most appealing all-around stops.
+The Old Town is compact and walkable, the Marché Provençal anchors the historic center, and the Picasso Museum overlooks the sea from the old city walls.

 If you’re deciding between multiple westbound day trips from Nice, Antibes is one of the easiest to recommend.

-Departure station: Nice Ville
+🚏Departure station: Nice Ville

-Arrival station: Théoule-sur-Mer
+🚏Arrival station: Théoule-sur-Mer

 Train time: about 45 minutes